KIZI/antigen-covid-tests-knowledge-graph/doc/article.md

 They can be considered lexical surface forms of these entities.
 The terms can be identified manually or aided by tools, such as part-of-speech tagging.
 The relations to extract might be represented by verbs connecting the terms co-occurring in a CQ.
-Pronouns may translate to joins between the relations.
+Less direct mappings between entities and surface forms are possible too.

 3. Formalize the terms and relations in a minimum viable ontology using RDF Schema [@Brickley2014].
-While terms typically map to classes (i.e. instances of `rdfs:Class`), relations map either directly to properties (i.e. instances of `rdf:Property`) or indirectly to n-ary relations represented by classes.
+While terms typically map to classes (i.e. instances of `rdfs:Class`), relations map either to properties (i.e. instances of `rdf:Property`) or n-ary relations represented by classes.
 Document the ontology with definitions sourced from and validated by subject-matter experts to create a shared understanding.
 The ontology should make minimal ontological commitment, so avoid its upfront axiomatization, such as OWL restrictions.
 The resulting ontology shall serve as an explicit and machine-readable conceptualization of the knowledge graph's domain.